Summary

 TL;DR

 Based on my personal experience and careful research, I've discovered potential security vulnerabilities with the Coinomi multi-asset wallet.
-Its design could lead to plain-text passphrases being sent to a third-party server for spell-checking, potentially compromising the security of your digital assets.
-In my case, I believe this issue led to a loss of approximately $60K-$70K worth of cryptocurrency.
+Its design could lead to seed phrases appearing in clear text inside the HTTPS request payload to googleapis.com during desktop restore testing, potentially compromising the security of your digital assets.
+In my case, I believe this issue led to a loss of approximately 17 BTC worth of cryptocurrency.

 During the process of investigating this issue, I encountered CipherBlade, a company with a limited history that is potentially operating through a chain of offshore shell companies.
 This company also publicly disclosed my private cryptocurrency wallet addresses without consent, a clear violation of privacy norms.